alphagov/paas-tech-docs/source/documentation/index.md

 Your department, agency or team must have a GOV.UK PaaS account.
 This account is called an organisation, or [org](/#organisations).
 Sign up for an org account at [https://www.cloud.service.gov.uk/signup](https://www.cloud.service.gov.uk/signup).

-If your department, agency or team already has an org account and you need an individual account, talk to your [org manager](/#org-manager) who will need to authorise the creation of your account.
+Once your department, agency or team has an org account, you will need an individual account.
+Ask your [org manager](/#org-manager) to authorise the creation of your individual account.

-In order to provide you with an account, we need to store some personal data about you.
+To provide you with an account, we need to store some personal data about you.
 Please see our [Privacy Policy](/#privacy-policy) for details.

 Contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.